RasmusRendal/chemilang/MANUAL.md

 Output written to out.crn
 ```
 What the composition feature does is that it adds the reactions, private species, and initial concentrations of the submodule to the supermodule.
-Additionally, the input and outptsu, speciefied before the equals sign and inside the parentheses respectively, are aliased in the submodule.
+Additionally, the input and output, specified before the equals sign and inside the parentheses respectively, are aliased in the submodule.
 That is, before the reactions are appended to the supermodule, any occurence of parameter #x is replaced by argument #x, akin to call-by-name in some programming languages, and Lambda calculus.

 ##### 2.5.1 Conditional Composition